ChihuaWars/CESM-Analytics/README.md

 # CESM Analytics

-This project creates a novel database and calculates usage metrics for CESM, a climate model developed by the National Center for Atmospheric Research (NCAR).
+This project creates a novel database and calculates usage metrics for CESM2, a climate model developed by the National Center for Atmospheric Research (NCAR).
 This work began under a summer internship through the Summer Internships in Parallel Computing Science (SIParCS) in 2019 by me, Lolita Mannik.
 This repo was created as a place to share, manage, and continue the project as a thesis required to complete my master's degree in data science from Regis University in Denver.

 I’d like to specifically showcase database skills, data cleaning, and statistical and machine learning methods.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Built With